A Combinatorial Approach to Neural Emergent Communication: Symbolic Complexity for Classification

 In the previous section, we analyzed that it would only require 1 to 2 symbols for successful classification in most real images (e.g. MSCOCO) for Lewis signaling game.
-Our hypothesis is that \textbf{increasing} \boldsymbol{${min}(|M|)$} \textbf{for the data itself leading to emerge longer effective language}, as an alternative to designing new learning algorithms for agents.
+Our hypothesis is that \textbf{increasing} \boldsymbol{${\min}(|M|)$} \textbf{for the data itself leading to emerge longer effective language}, as an alternative to designing new learning algorithms for agents.

-\paragraph{Dataset Generation} In order to solve ${min}(|M|)$, we synthetically generate a dataset for controlling attributes and values for each attributes, which is not available for real images.
+\paragraph{Dataset Generation} In order to solve ${\min}(|M|)$, we synthetically generate a dataset for controlling attributes and values for each attributes, which is not available for real images.
 Previously, we defined $|A|$ attributes and $|V_{a_i}|$ values for each attribute $a_i$.
 Here, for simpler analysis and more controlled experiments, we consider a special case where $|V_{a_i}| = |V_{a_j}|$ for any $i$ and $j$.
 That is, number of values is the same for all attributes.
 Therefore, we can simplify the notation to $|A|$ attributes and $|V|$ values.
 Similar to \citet{li2019ease} and \citet{kottur-etal-2017-natural}, each image $I$'s representation is a vector $V_{I_i}$ concatenating one-hot vectors of attributes, that is, $V_{I_i} \in \mathbb{R}^{|A|\times |V|}$.
 In this paper, we use $|A|=20$ and $|V|=4$.

-\paragraph{\texttt{SolveMinSym (SMS)} Algorithm} We now have access to the ground-truth attribute values of the image, then we use a combinatorial approach to calculate the minimum number of symbols given the target image and all images (i.e. containing target image and distracting images).
+\paragraph{\texttt{SolveMinSym (SMS)} Algorithm} We now have access to the ground-truth attribute values of the image, then we use a combinatorial approach to solve the minimum number of symbols given the target image and all images.
 Generally, we generate all possible non-empty combinations with respect to the target image from least number of symbols (i.e. 1) to maximum number of symbols (i.e. $|A|$).
 Then, we iterate through these combinations for checking whether the iterated combination uniquely identifies the target image and return the length of the combination once it returns true.
 Unique identification determines whether the combination matches to any distracting image (i.e. making target image not unique which fails the communication).
-Theoretically, since the length of the combination increases from minimum to maximum, the ${min}(|M|)$ equals to the length of the combination returned.
+Theoretically, since the length of the combination increases from minimum to maximum, the ${\min}(|M|)$ equals to the length of the combination returned.
 We refer to Appendix~\ref{appendix:sms} for the implementation details.